 Ingenuity is something that can never be stolen by thieves, confiscated by a government, or lost to flood or fire.
 It is possible to survive during a Great Depression and there is plenty to learn from those who lived through the last one.

-- Could You Stomach These Great Depression Meals?
+- Could You Stomach Any of These Great Depression Meals?

 - How People Stayed Healthy During the Great Depression